svelteuidev/svelteui/apps/docs/src/routes/core/notification/+page.md

 - **icon** – line is replaced with icon
 - **loading** – icon or line are replaced with [Loader]({base}/core/loader)

+The icon can also be set by using the `icon` slot.

 <Demo demo={NotificationDemos.usage} />

 ## Colors and state